Benjamin Morrell: New South Greenland

-Morrell's account describes how on the day after turning north from his southernmost point, a large tract of land was sighted in the region of 67°52'N, 44°11'W. Morrell refers to this land as "New South Greenland", and records that during the next few days Wasp explored more than 300 nmi of coast.
+Morrell's account describes how on the day after turning north from his southernmost point, a large tract of land was sighted in the region of 67°52'S, 44°11'W. Morrell refers to this land as "New South Greenland", and records that during the next few days Wasp explored more than 300 nmi of coast.
 Morrell provided vivid descriptions of the land's features, with observations of its abundant wildlife.
 No such land exists; other appearances of land at or near this bearing, reported during the 1842 expedition of Sir James Clark Ross, have likewise proved imaginary.
-In 1917 the British explorer William Speirs Bruce wrote that the existence of land in this area "should not be rejected until absolutely disproved."
+In 1917, the British explorer William Speirs Bruce wrote that the existence of land in this area "should not be rejected until absolutely disproved."
 By this time both Wilhelm Filchner and Ernest Shackleton, in their respective ice-bound ships, had drifted close to the plotted positions of New South Greenland and reported no sign of it.
 It has been suggested that what Morrell saw was actually the eastern coast of the Antarctic Peninsula, some 400 nmi further west from his sighting.
 This would require a navigational error of at least 10°, and a complete revision of Morrell's timeline after leaving the South Sandwich Islands.
 Assuming that Morrell did not invent the experience, a possible explanation is that he witnessed a superior mirage.